LeeVaughn/p2-rubric-draft/RUBRIC.md

 ```
 Needs work if any of the following are true:
-* No new comments have been added to the `js/script.js` file.
+* There are no comments describing how the code and functions work.
-* Uncaught errors appear in the Chrome DevTools console while using the Pagination app in Chrome.
+* Uncaught errors appear in the Chrome DevTools console.
 ```

 ##### Need Work Feedback Template

 ```
-Looks like there's a problem with your code comments or errors showing up in the console.
+Looks like your code is either missing comments or is causing errors to appear in the DevTools console.

-Remember, code comments are important for helping others understand how your code functions.

-And resolving any and all errors before submitting your work is a hallmark of a great developer
 ```

 #### Meets Expectations